flyingbest/Hardware/Homebuilt_computer/README.md

 When I press the power of the computer, it tries to boot, and it goes out again in 2 seconds.
 Repeat this operation continuously. _**This problem has continued occured not only on this day but also before.**_

-## Trouble Shooting
+## Trouble Shooting (with period)

-1. **Booting failure Troubleshooting**
+1. **Booting failure Troubleshooting** (Monday, 01-30-2017, 21:30 ~ Tuesday, 01-31-2017, 11:00)

 	- Possible Cause
 		1. dust problem
-		2. problem with liquids on graphic card
+		2. during cleaning, liquids on graphic card
 		3. motherboard issues
 		4. power-supply issues
 		5. cpu issues

 	- Correction
 		1. I don't think so. because I have been removing all the dust just before booting.
-		- I had to disassemble the computer to see the problems from b to e.
+		2. I had to disassemble the computer to see the problems from b to e.
+		3.

 		Procedure | Action | Confirm
 		----- | ----- | -----